Simple and Practical Mental Health

 Peppard PE, Young T, Barnet JH, Palta M, Hagen EW, Hla KM.
 Increased prevalence of sleep-disordered breathing in adults.
 Am J Epidemiol.
 2013 May 1;177(9):1006-14. doi: 10.1093/aje/kws342.
 Epub 2013 Apr 14.
 PMID: 23589584; PMCID: PMC3639722.

-Copyright © 2020, Simple and Practical Medical Education, LLC.
+Copyright © 2020 to 2026, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

 Disclaimer: The content on this website is provided as general education for medical professionals.
 It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
 Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
 Healthcare professionals should always check this website for the most recently updated information.